Introduction to Evaluations

 Governments also partner with J-PAL affiliates.
 Major donor country partners include the United States (USAID, MCC), France (Le Ministre de la Jeunesse et des Solidarités Actives), Sweden, and the United Kingdom (DFID).
 Developing country government partners have been both at the national level (e.g. Kenya’s Ministry of Education and the Government of Sierra Leone’s Decentralization Secretariat) and the sub-national level (e.g. the Government of Andhra Pradesh, the Gujarat Pollution Control Board, and the Rajasthan police).

 A number of research centers have been established with the support or under the direction of J-PAL affiliates.
 These research centers often run affiliates' REs and employ the staff associated with each RE.
-These research centers include: Innovations for Poverty Action (IPA), Centre for Microfinance, Center for International Development's Micro-Development Initiative, Center for Effective Global Action, Ideas42, and the Small Enterprise Finance Center.
+These research centers include: Innovations for Poverty Action (IPA), Centre for Microfinance, Center for International Development's Evidence for Policy Design, Center for Effective Global Action, Ideas42, and the Small Enterprise Finance Center.

 Private companies also conduct randomized evaluations of social programs.
 Mathematica Policy Research and Abt Associates are two examples.